Spring Lentil Soup

 My new apartment faces a gym.
 Our floor to ceiling windows directly face their floor to ceiling windows.
 I get to watch people run on a treadmill and do squats all day.
-They get to watch me photograph moist chocolate cakes and vanilla bourbon ice cream.

 It’s an interesting relationship.